Diablo5G/UTA-CYBER-2021-ASSIGNMENT/Offensive Security Unit/16-Penetration Testing1/Solutions-Penetration Testing.md

 #### Step 5: Zenmap

 Your client has asked that you help identify any vulnerabilities with their file-sharing server.
-Using the Metasploitable machine to act as your client's server, complete the following:
+Using the Metasploitable machine to act as your client's server.

 <details>
-<summary> <b> Click here to view How to Exploiting XSS with BeEF. </b> </summary>
+<summary> <b> Click here to view How to look for vulnerabilities. </b> </summary>

 ---